The Ultimate Guide To The Ketogenic Diet

 Is It Healthy For Women To Go On The Ketogenic Diet?

 However, there’s still a lot of debate as to whether a ketogenic diet places too much stress on a woman’s body.
-Jamie Koonce has written an interesting article here defending the ketogenic diet for women.
+Jamie Koonce has here defended the ketogenic diet for women.
 But Stacy and Sarah suggest otherwise in this talk.

 So, if you’re a woman looking to go on a ketogenic diet, I would highly suggest you read the next section of this article!